 Lisa's specific and all-encompassing skills are immensely valuable and appreciated as Photography4life continues to grow and develop programs across East Africa.

-A student at Karatina University.
-She is the current director of Spring Break Kenya (SBK) whose huge goal is to inspire communities to ‘Create the Change They Want to See’ through active engagement with young university students, communities and organizations.
+A student at Karatina University, Kenya, and is the current director of Spring Break Kenya (SBK) whose huge goal is to inspire communities to ‘Create the Change They Want to See’ through active engagement with young university students, communities and organizations.
 Julia also contributes to several other organizations including ‘Young Single Mothers Empowerment Group’, Kibera (YSMEG), Kakenya Center of Excellence and ‘Akili Dada’ (enthusing the next generation of African women leaders).
 She promotes female Empowerment through education, performance and equal opportunities, mentoring young girls to pursue their ambitions against all odds.
 Julia vigorously pursues the end of forced or early marriages , as well as female genital mutilation (FGM).
 She believes that young people today have more power to change the world for the better than at any time in human history.
 Julia says: “motivating and supporting youngsters is key to them developing their creative and innovative abilities.”
-Julia represents the youth of Africa and embodies our aims associated with Community Development.
-Its great to have one of East Africa's younger generation, with such resolve and foresight, on board.
+Julia represents the youth of Kenyans in East Africa and embodies our aims associated with Community Development and the empowerment of the youth of today.
+Its great to have this young Kenyan's resolve and foresight, on board.

 Wolfgang’s career in East Africa's spans over four decades.
 With a background in safaris, hotel management and air operations he is uniquely qualified to cover a cross board selection of topics concerning Africa on his widely acclaimed blog ATC News, His blog today is the largest of its kind in the wider Eastern African region.
 He regularly speaks at conferences and has successfully moderated many panel discussions on topical issues covering the aviation, hospitality and tourism sectors.
 He has also served in key positions, both in Kenya and his adopted home country Uganda, where he held the post of President of the Uganda Tourism Association (for nearly 8 years) after helping to rebuild Uganda's trade association framework from scratch after the end of the Liberation War.
 Wolfgang also served as Chairman of Uganda's National Hotel and Tourism Training Institute.
 Keen on conservation issues, Wolfgang was Chairman of the Rhino Fund Uganda during its crucial years of fundraising, whilst establishing the Ziwa Rhino Sanctuary and breeding program.
 Wolfgang’s skills in communications and negotiations are exceptional, making him all the more valuable as a contributor.